ccztux/modpd/README.md

+# Registered trademarks
+Nagios® is a registered trademark

 ## It requires the following binaries:
 - **bash** (Version >= 3)
 - **whoami** to check the user who executes modpd